Essendon Keilor College

+As of 2025, the college had an enrolment of 687 students from Year 7 to Year 12 and delivered the Victorian Certificate of Education (VCE) and vocational pathways.
+The college has programs for international students, high achievers, and links to sporting academies for Australian rules football, basketball, and netball.
 The Essendon Keilor College uniform is a white coloured shirt with the symbol of the school on the left chest and dark blue coloured pants.
 A dark blue jumper with the school symbol is worn in winter.